cimaja/cloud-settings-machines/README.md

-# Fluent Foundation
+# Machine Settings

-A modern web application foundation built with Fluent UI v2, React, and Vite.
-This project provides a solid starting point for building beautiful, accessible, and responsive web applications using Microsoft's Fluent Design System.
+A web application for managing machine settings, built with Fluent UI v2, React, and Vite.
+This project provides a user-friendly interface for configuring and managing machine settings.

 https://cimaja.github.io/cloud-settings-machines/